How to start a systematic review within Cochrane Childhood Cancer

 - Use Cochrane Collaboration Open Learning Materials - learn the steps in convenient online modules which supplement the Cochrane Reviewers' Handbook in helping you gain skills and complete your review.
 Or try the new Training website of the Cochrane Collaboration.
 Login with your Archie account.

-- Use the Cochrane Style resource - compare your Cochrane Review against the official style guide.
+- Use the Cochrane Style resource - compare your Cochrane Review against the official style manual.

 - Use the QUOROM statement checklist - a checklist of items which systematic review authors can address in their review to assure readers of the reliabiliy of the review's findings.